Automattic/jetpack/projects/packages/autoloader/README.md

 ### Jetpack Autoloader uses transient cache

-It's not a limitation per se, more a thing to be aware of when dealing with issues.
+This is a caveat to be aware of when dealing with issues.
 The JP Autoloader uses transients to cache a list of available plugins to speed up the lookup process.
 This can sometimes mask problems that arise when loading code too early.
 See the [Debugging](#debugging) section for more information on how to detect situations like this.

 Debugging
 -----